About KML

 Institutional Affiliations

-The Keys Marine Laboratory (KML), located at mile marker 68.5 bayside on Long Key, in the City of Layton, Florida, is operated by the Florida Institute of Oceanography (FIO), a consortium under the State University System of Florida (SUS), and is hosted by the University of South Florida (USF).
-KML was established in 1987 as a full-service marine research and education center serving undergraduate and graduate students, faculty, and researchers from the state, national and international scientific communities.
+The Keys Marine Laboratory (KML) is a full-service marine field station strategically located in the middle of the Florida Keys Island Chain and surrounded by the Florida Keys National Marine Sanctuary, located on Long Key in the city of Layton, FL.
+The facility is operated by Florida Institute of Oceanography (FIO), a consortium of 33 universities, institutions, and state agencies which includes the State University System of Florida (SUS), and is hosted by the University of South Florida (USF).
+KML was established in 1987 as a biological field laboratory through a conservation land lease with the State of Florida to serve undergraduate and graduate students, faculty, and researchers from the state, national and international scientific communities.
 KML, through FIO, is a member of the National Association of Marine Laboratories (NAML), Southern Association of Marine Laboratories (SAML), and the Association of Marine Laboratories of the Caribbean (AMLC).

 KML Team